Excel VBA Resize

 Sub Example2() Range("A1:C4").Resize(3, 2).Select End Sub

-Out of the range A1:C4 this code has selected three rows and two columns.
+Out of the range A1:C4, this code has selected three rows and two columns.

 Example #3

-So in the above examples, we saw how to resize property works if there is same number of rows and columns or a different number of rows and columns as the argument.
+So in the above examples, we saw how to resize property works if there is the same number of rows and columns or a different number of rows and columns as the argument.
 Now let us see what happens when we do not provide one of the arguments to the function.
 For this, follow the below steps:

 Step 1: Declare another Subprocedure.